pzeidman/BayespRF/README.md

 **1. Prepare your inputs**

 You need to give BayespRF the timing of your experimental stimuli - in other words, which pixels of the stimuli were illuminated at which time points.
-For the polar coordinates model used in this example, this will be a Matlab structure as follows:
+For the polar coordinates model used in this example, this will be a Matlab structure with the following fields:

 ```Matlab
     U(t).dist  = dist;         % Distance